benjamin-wss/http-verb-simulator/readme.md

 ## How to use

+There are 2 ways you can do this:

+1. Run `npm start` will run the APIs in development mode to simulate development mode HTTP response behavior.
+1. Run `npm run start:production` will run the APIs in development mode to simulate production mode HTTP response behavior.

-There are 2 ways you can do this, either by just running `npm start` or if you want to use VSCode, you can see the configurations in the `.vscode` folder.
+If you want to use VSCode, you can see the configurations in the `.vscode` folder.
 You can use that to trigger debug in both development and production modes.

 Head over to `http://localhost:3000/explorer/#/`.